soundata/soundata/docs/source/contributing.rst

 2. Find & Replace ``Example`` with the <your_dataset_name>.
 3. Remove any lines beginning with `# --` which are there as guidelines.

+You should follow the provided template as much as possible, and use the recommended functions and classes.

 .. admonition:: Example Module
     :class: dropdown